saehong/RL-BATT-DDPG/README.md

 # RL-BATT-DDPG

 This is the application of reinforcement learning (RL) for battery fast-charging in the advanced battery management system (BMS).
 Using deep deterministic policy gradient (DDPG) algorithm, the RL agent is able to achieve fast-charging control strategy compared to existing model-based control strategies.
-In this repo, the RL algorithm is applied to the publicly available Lithium cobalt battery (LiCoO2) battery chemistry.
-Especially, both state-feedback and output-feedback learning policy can be found in the sub-folders.
+In this repo, the RL results are reproduced by using the publicly available Lithium cobalt battery (LiCoO2) battery chemistry.
+Specifically, we present the RL agent in terms of state-feedback and output-feedback learning policy, which can be found in the sub-folders.

 ## Requirements

-* Python 3 (it might work with Python 2, but I didn't test it)
+* Python 3.7 (it might work with Python 2, but I didn't test it)
 * [PyTorch 1.2.0](http://pytorch.org/)
 * [OpenAI baselines](https://github.com/openai/baselines)